debayan-datta/Preservation-of-Topology-Using-Deep-Image-Segmentation/README.md

 # Preservation-of-Topology-using-Deep-Image-Segmentation
-IWorking on a continuous-valued loss function which is designed to enforce segmentations to maintain correct topology akin to the ground truth, ensuring consistent Betti numbers.
-The innovative topology-preserving loss function is differentiable, allowing seamless integration into end-to-end training of deep neural networks.
+This work deals with working on a continuous-valued loss function which is designed to enforce segmentations to maintain correct topology akin to the ground truth, ensuring consistent Betti numbers.
+The innovative topology-preserving loss function is differentiable, allowing seamless integration into end-to-end training of deep neural networks and then evaluating how much loss the model incurs.

 # Directory
 Code/TDFPython/TDFMain.py: main file for Persistence Homology